 Because estimates are based on a sample rather than the entire population, the published estimates may differ from the actual, but unknown, population values.
 In principle, many random samples could be drawn and each would give a different result.
 This is because each sample would be made up of different businesses who would give different answers to the questions asked.
 The spread of these results is the sampling variability.

 Common measures of the variability among these estimates are the sampling variance, the standard error, and the coefficient of variation (CV).
 The sampling variance is defined as the squared difference, averaged over all possible samples of the same size and design, between the estimator and its average value.
 The standard error is the square root of the sampling variance.
 The CV expresses the standard error as a percentage of the estimate to which it refers.
 For example, an estimate of 200 units that has an estimated standard error of 10 units has an estimated CV of 5 percent.
 The CV has the advantage of being a relative, rather than an absolute, measure and can be used to compare the reliability of one estimate to another.

 The Census Bureau takes its commitment to confidentiality very seriously.
 It constantly pursues new procedures, technologies, and methodologies to safeguard individual data.
 Every person with access to person or business data – from the Director on down – is sworn by Title 13 to protect confidentiality and is subject to criminal penalties if they do not.
 Tight computer security and strict access and handling procedures are followed.

-Data from the Quarterly Services Survey are approximately released 75 days after the end of the calendar quarter.
-The most recent release was March 7, 2013 and included estimates for the fourth quarter of 2012.
+Data from the Quarterly Services Survey are released approximately 75 days after the end of the calendar quarter.
+Upcoming release dates are available on the Services main page.